michalkmet/xp-waiting-room/NOTES.md

 For some reason people choose a chair in the following way

-Find a place as far from other people as possible
-Find a place as close to exit as possible
+1.Find a place as far from other people as possible 2.Find a place as close to exit as possible
 All chairs must be occupied before the first person will be served

 So it looks like this for 10 chairs and 10 patients